-Add cold milk a little at a time and knead the dough until the milk is well incorporated.
+Add cold milk or water a little at a time and knead the dough until the milk or water is well incorporated.
 Be careful not to overwork your dough or else you’ll end up with ‘olumo rock’ kinda dough.
 I’m speaking from experience.
 They say experience is the best teacher but it doesn’t have to be your own experience.
 It’s wiser to learn from other people’s experience. if you don’t have milk, you can use water.
 I used to use water but I discovered using whole milk to mix the dough tastes nicer.

 Wrap the dough in a transparent film and place in the fridge for at least 30 minutes.

 Some people use boiled fish but I prefer the taste of fried or oven-grilled fish.
 I don’t like boiled fish.
 It nauseates me.
 So, cut the fish and wash.
 Then deep fry or grill until brown and set aside.

 Dice the onions, potatoes, and carrots.

 Place a sauce pan on medium heat and pour in one cooking spoon of vegetable oil.

 Add the chopped onions and saute for about two minutes.
 Add the chopped potatoes and carrots and add two cups of water.

 Add salt, seasoning cubes, thyme, curry, cayenne pepper (optional) to taste.